Wabinab/Xenoblade-Chronicles-3-The-Book/src/16_colony_4.md

 Something caught Sena's eyes, "Wait, look over there!"

-There was a red smoke rising over the distant to their right.
-It came from either on the ring, or behind the ring, which is half hidden into the ground, in the distance.
+To their right, there was a huge patch of red smoke arising.
+It came from behind a half-buried ring.

-Noah: "Was that a supply drop?"
+Noah was reminded of something: "Was that a supply drop?"

 Ethel replied, "Yes.
 Sent from Agnus."

 Noah: "How can you tell?"
-Behind their platform, we could now see quicksand flowing down from a higher platform.
+Behind them, quicksand was flowing down from a higher platform.

 "We got word that an advance troop from Agnus had been seen in the area.
 And if they're in the middle of enemy territory, it has to be due to some kind of operation.
 The supply drop must be timed for the arrival of a main force."

-Taion: "Funnily enough, it's that supply drop we're after."
+Taion cut in, "Funnily enough, it's that supply drop we're after."

-Noah and the others were surprised, "Did you know about the Agnian troops, Taion?"
+The others were surprised, and Noah prompted, "Did you know about the Agnian troops, Taion?"

 "I've known about the presence of Agnian forces in this region for a while.
 I could never verify that supplies were being dropped, but I won't say I didn't suspect."

 Eunie stoically replied, "Oh yeah?
 Well, looks like you can verify it now."

-Ethel just figured out their motives: "From the way that you're talking, it sounds as though you're after supplies too."
+Ethel figured their motives from their conversations, "From the way that you're talking, it sounds as though you're after supplies too."

 Noah explained, "Well, medical supplies specifically.
 We thought Colony 4 might need them."